OVERVIEW OF AVAILABLE SUPORT

 All UK employers with a PAYE scheme can access support to safeguard workers from being made redundant.

-The Scheme applies to employees who have been asked to stop working, but who are being kept on the pay roll, otherwise described as ‘furloughed workers’.
-It can be accessed even if you are remaining open to deliver emergency childcare (but have had to ask some members of staff to stop working).
+The Scheme applies to employees who have been asked to stop working, but who are being kept on the pay roll, otherwise described as ‘furloughed workers.

 Third Sector Providers